openturns/openturns/python/doc/theory/reliability_sensitivity/sensitivity_sobol.rst

 In this section, we introduce the Sobol'-Hoeffding decomposition [sobol1993]_.
 Let  :math:`i\in\{1,\ldots, n_X\}`, the vector :math:`\bdx_{\overline{\{i\}}}` be
-the vector made of components of :math:`\bdx=(x_1,x_2,` :math:`\ldots,x_p)` which indices are different from :math:`i`.
+the vector made of components of :math:`\bdx=(x_1,x_2,` :math:`\ldots,x_p)` which /indices are different from :math:`i`.
 Hence, if :math:`\bdx\in[0,1]^{n_X}`, then:

 .. math::